Dermah/pulsar/README.md

 });
 ```

-Make sure the drawing is referenced in `Processor.js` or browserify will not include it.
+Make sure the drawing is referenced in `Processor.js` or browserify will not include it in the bundle.

 ```JavaScript
 require('./pulses/name-of-drawing.js');